-As someone who’s worked with a few “large” manufacturers (revenues ranging from 50M-500M), I’ve observed a constant that is how different org groups work together to deliver value to their customers.
-Before Quality Management Systems were “a thing”, organizations discovered best practices through having a customer complaint travel up the org structure, until someone was sick enough of hearing these complaints, that they established a best practice.
-If the complaints died down, then the corrective action worked and if the complaints did not die down, then maybe it was just something the worker was going to have to permanently deal with.
+As someone who’s worked with a few “large” manufacturers (revenues ranging from 50M-500M), I’ve observed a key constant, & that is how different org groups work together to deliver value to their customers.
+Before Quality Management Systems were “a thing”, organizations discovered best practices through having a customer complaint travel up the org structure, until someone was sick enough of hearing these same complaints, that they established a best practice for it.
+If the complaints died down, then the corrective action worked and if the complaints did not die down, then maybe it was just something the worker was going to have to permanently deal with. (or they could be like me and continuously tinker with their environment until the complaints died down)

 These inefficiencies were the end result of a couple of things: